 On 25 October 2011 the gas sales contracts with Botas on sale of 6 billion cubic metres of gas per yes (bcma) was signed and the idea of the Trans-Anatolian Pipeline (TANAP) was conceived.

-On 26 June 2012 the preident of Azerbaijan, Ilham Aliyev, and the prime minister of Turkey, Recep Tayyip Erdoğan, signed an intergovernmental agreement on this pipeline.
+On 26 June 2012 the President of Azerbaijan, Ilham Aliyev, and the Prime Minister of Turkey, Recep Tayyip Erdoğan, signed an intergovernmental agreement related to this pipeline.

 TANAP will be a new, predominantly 56-inch pipeline system crossing almost 1800 km through Turkey and connecting the Turkish-Georgian border with the Trans Adriatic Pipeline (TAP) on the Turkish-Greek border.
 Initial capacity of the pipeline will be 16 bcma of natural gas.
-The shareholders of TANAP are: SOCAR (68%), BOTAŞ (20%) and BP (12%).
+TANAP is operated by SOCAR.

 On 28 June 2013 the TAP pipeline was officially announced as the route for deliveries of natural gas from Azerbaijan to Europe.